 One common issue with fleet credit cards is that businesses cannot shut down the cards of individual employees remotely.
 They must instead call the card issuer and request that the card is shut down, and the process can take too much time.

-One solution for this common problem can be found with the business gas cards that are offered by Bento for Business.
-These fleet cards allow you to monitor the spending of individual employees in real time.
-If you see that an employee has misused his or her card, or you learn that an employee has lost a fleet card, you can turn the card off in minutes from your mobile phone by clicking a button.
+One solution for this common problem can be found with the business Visa debit cards that are offered by Bento for Business.
+These cards allow you to monitor the spending of individual employees in real time.
+If you see that an employee has misused his or her card, or you learn that an employee has lost a card, you can turn the card off in minutes from your mobile phone by clicking a button.

 Most business credit cards, including gas cards, do not allow you to limit where your employee can use the fleet cards or how much each employee is allowed to spend.
 An employee might use a card that you give to him or her to make unauthorized purchases or to spend more than what you have budgeted.